 If possible, an employee must give an employer at least 30 days notice before FMLA leave is to start.
 This only applies to planned medical treatments and elective surgery.
 Knowing that far ahead is rarely possible when you have cancer or when you are taking care of a loved one with cancer.
-In the case of unexpected need due to serious illness, you must let your employer know as soon as possible, at least within 1 to 2 business days of when you first learn you will need leave.
+In the case of unexpected need due to serious illness, you must let your employer know as soon as possible, at least within 1 to 2 business days of when you first learn you’ll need leave.

 May I use FMLA to take off several short periods?

-The FMLA leave can be taken all at once or it can be taken in shorter blocks of time, such as 2 days a week, or 1 week a month, as long as it is taken for a single reason.
-FMLA can also be used to reduce the amount of time you work each day, for instance, so that you work a part-time schedule for awhile.
-You may need a doctor’s note to verify that your medical condition is serious and that you are unable to work for these times, or that your family member’s serious illness requires you to take this time for his or her care.
+FMLA leave can be taken all at once or it can be taken in shorter blocks of time, such as 2 days a week, or 1 week a month, as long as it’s taken for a single reason.
+FMLA can also be used to reduce the amount of time you work each day, for instance, so that you work a part-time schedule for a while.
+You’ll need a doctor’s note to verify that the medical condition is serious and you are unable to work for these times, or that your family member’s serious illness requires you to take this time for his or her care.
 See the section “What Is medical certification and must I give my give my employer my medical records?

 Does time I took off for illness or pregnancy count against my FMLA time if I need to take off again for a new illness in the same 12 months?

 Time taken off work because of any illness, pregnancy, or complications of pregnancy can be counted against the 12 weeks of family and medical leave in a 12-month period.
 The employer must let the employee know that the pregnancy leave was counted as FMLA.